List of Shameless (American TV series) characters: Kermit

 Kermit (Jim Hoffmaster) is one of Frank's acquaintances at The Alibi Room.
 Despite saying he hates Frank, he often listens to Frank's rants and stories along with his other friend Tommy.
 Sometimes he sees Frank as a friend.
 He is quick to defend his name when people compare it to Kermit the Frog.
 He mentions having a sister who suffers from gout and mother who live elsewhere.
+He reveals in Season 9 that he is a Type 1 diabetic, when he asks Frank to buy him Canadian insulin.
 Kermit has an extensive collection of firearms.
 His motto is, "Prepare and prevent, not repair and repent."

 Kate

 Kate (Kerry O'Malley) is a fiery redhead.
 She works with Kev as manager of The Alibi Room.
 When Kev inherits the bar, she tells him that the bar is not profitable.
 Kate witnesses Frank calling Children's Services on his family and says "That is a whole new low even for you, Frank."
 Frank often reminds her that they have slept together during his comebacks.